 Factors that shape software maintenance costs

 The number of software products is increasing every day.
 So, it becomes increasingly difficult to promote a product on the market and, above all, to maintain it without exceeding the planned budget.
-When it is impossible to predict the exact amount of software maintenance costs, you can consider the following factors that affect them.
+When it is impossible to predict the exact amount of software maintenance costs in software ebgineering, you can consider the following factors that affect them.

 Technical requirements: The first thing that impacts calculating the cost of maintenance is how you want to see the product.
 It is the starting point that forms the further path, so choose the right direction right from the start.
 Even minor details determine how much time you need to spend on implementation and how many specialists you need to involve.